Dokosoko-AI/dokosoko-docs/src/content/docs/reference/vendor-integration-api.md

 - Identity and backend systems may have different origins and operational owners.
 - Disabling backend delivery must not break customer sign-in.

 Usage reporting is an ordinary API operation or policy-bound tool, not a special hook.
 Provider-owned instance and credential lifecycle uses the separate [Access Provider API](/reference/provider-api/).
 Package downloads and SDK registries remain outside the runtime contract.
+The control plane may embed bounded metadata for one exact externally hosted package release in an Integration manifest, but registries deliver the bytes.
+DokoSoko rejects URL userinfo, queries, fragments, and obvious credential-bearing install-command forms; operators must keep credentials out of URL paths and all free-text metadata.
+A separately operated verifier should check digest, optional provenance or SBOM, and installation before operational use, but DokoSoko neither stores that evidence nor enforces that it exists.
+DokoSoko does not download, sign, verify, or proxy packages.